DanielLin97/daniellin97.github.io/_pages/mentorship.md

 * Open-source Software Applications
 * Recent advances in Multimodal ML, Online Trust & Safety, Information Retrieval, Fact-Checking, Large Language Models, Code Intelligence, etc.

-I will co-mentor students with [Ziyang Luo](https://chiyeunglaw.github.io/).
+I will co-mentor students with my academic partner [Ziyang Luo](https://chiyeunglaw.github.io/).
 If you want to get a sense of our work, you can read my papers.
 However, please keep in mind that we have a few constraints.
 Due to availability, we can only mentor a limited number of students at the same time.
-Some mentees are listed as below:
+Some mentees are listed below:

 * Yuwei Zhao, master student from Beihang University (BUAA).
 Finished Projects: CodeJudge-Eval: Can Large Language Models be Good Judges in Code Understanding?.
 Accepted by COLING 2025.